ezhil-g/knativekafka/README.md

 ### How to Use?

-* Import the Kafka Producer and Kafka Consumer into your python code.
+* Import the Kafka Producer into your python code using the below import.

+`from knativekafka.knativekafkaproducer import KNativeKafkaProducer`

+To import the Kafka Consumer use the below import.
-`from knativekafka.knativekafkaproducer import KNativeKafkaProducer` `from knativekafka.knativekafkaconsumer import KNativeKafkaConsumer`
+`from knativekafka.knativekafkaconsumer import KNativeKafkaConsumer`